What is testosterone?

 - Sex Hormone Binding Globulin (SHBG) is a protein that attaches to and carries the most testosterone in the blood3.
 Approximately 45% of testosterone in men and 70% testosterone in women is bound to SHBG3.
 SHBG-bound testosterone cannot be easily separated to be used around the body3.

 - The second protein that testosterone attaches to is albumin3.
-This protein-testosterone attachment is a weaker bond.
 Testosterone bound to albumin can free up if the body needs it3.

 Thus, there are two different types of blood tests for testosterone: free testosterone blood test and total testosterone blood test.